Marketing your events is an important way to let others know about your project, especially your fellow graduate students.

 The Anno is a weekly announcement e-mail that goes to the entire graduate student community on a weekly basis.
 Messages may only be sent out once to the community.
 You may submit announcements for upcoming events, activities, and programs that apply to the entire graduate student community.

-If you are affiliated with a department or student group, publicize on the web site!
-Some grant authors have also found it useful to create their own web sites, especially for those projects with a longer time horizon.
+If you are affiliated with a department or student group, publicize on their website or social media account.
+Some grant authors have also found it useful to create their own web sites or social media presence, especially for those projects with a longer time horizon.

 Take some time to identify all the e-mail lists that might want to hear about your event.
 The most widely read e-mail list is the Graduate Student Council’s “Anno”; contact the GSC secretary to post at gsc-secretary [at] mit [dot] edu.